-Our non-employee directors, other than those who are prohibited from receiving director compensation pursuant to the policies of their affiliated funds, are compensated with a combination of cash and equity awards.
-Effective January 1, 2010, the annual retainer fee for service on our board of directors is \$20,000 and the additional annual retainer fee for service:
+Our non-employee directors are compensated with a combination of cash and equity awards.
+Effective January 1, 2010, the annual retainer fee for service on our board of directors is \$ and the additional annual retainer fee for service:

-- on our audit committee is \$10,000 for the chair of that committee and \$5,000 for each of its other members; - on our compensation committee is \$5,000 for the chair of that committee and \$3,000 for each of its other members; - on our nominating and corporate governance committee is \$5,000 for the chair of that committee and \$3,000 for each of its other members; and - as the Lead Independent Director is \$5,000.
+- on our audit committee is \$ for the chair of that committee and \$ for each of its other members; - on our compensation committee is \$ for the chair of that committee and \$ for each of its other members; - on our nominating and corporate governance committee is \$ for the chair of that committee and \$ for each of its other members; and - as the Lead Independent Director is \$ .

-In addition to cash retainer fees, non-employee directors receive meeting fees of \$3,000 for each meeting of our board of directors attended, \$1,750 for each meeting of our audit committee attended and \$500 for each meeting of our compensation committee or nominating and corporate governance committee attended.
+In addition to cash retainer fees, non-employee directors receive meeting fees of \$ for each meeting of our board of directors attended, \$ for each meeting of our audit committee attended and \$ for each meeting of our compensation committee or nominating and corporate governance committee attended.

 In addition, following the completion of our pending bank acquisition, we intend to compensate any non-employee director who serves on the board of directors or audit committee of our new subsidiary bank.
-The annual retainer fee for service on the board of directors of our new subsidiary bank will be \$10,000, and the additional annual retainer fee for service on the audit committee of our new subsidiary bank will be \$5,000 for the chair of the audit committee and \$3,000 for each of its other members.
+The annual retainer fee for service on the board of directors of our new subsidiary bank will be \$ , and the additional annual retainer fee for service on the audit committee and \$ for each of its other members.

-Our board of directors has adopted a non-employee director equity compensation policy for 2010 that provides for the granting of an option to purchase 8,500 shares of common stock under the 2001 Stock Plan (or following this offering, the 2010 Equity Incentive Plan) to any non-employee director who first becomes a member of our board of directors in 2010.
-In addition, non-employee directors are eligible to receive discretionary awards.
+Our board of directors has adopted a non-employee director equity compensation policy for 2010 that provides for the granting of an option to purchase of common stock under the 2001 Stock Plan to any non-employee director who first becomes a member of our board of directors in 2010.
+In addition, non-employee directors are eligible to receive discretionary awards under the 2001 Stock Plan.
 The awards granted in connection with commencement of service as a member of our board of directors are fully vested and immediately exercisable as of the grant date.